Bayesian neural networks with interpretable priors from Mercer kernels: Case study: drawing neural networks from Brownian motion

 Then, a Brownian motion $X(t)$ is equivalently a sample path of the Gaussian measure on $C_0\left([0,1]\right)$ with mean $0$ and covariance operator $S$ given by eq.~(\ref{eqn:covop}).
 So, the goal is to draw neural networks which resemble sample paths of the Gaussian measure $\mu \sim \mathcal{N}(0,S)$.
 The measure $\mu$ is of course the well-known classical Wiener measure~\cite{kuo2006gaussian}.

 On $[0,1]$, the eigenvalues and normalized eigenfunctions of the classical Wiener measure are respectively given by

 for $n \in \mathbb{N}$.
 For the field parameterization, we let $u_{\theta}(t) = tf(t;\theta)$, where $f$ is a single-layer neural network with the sigmoid activation function $\sigma(t) = (1+ e^{-t})^{-1}$.
 We use this specific parameterization to automatically satisfy the condition that $u_{\theta}(0) = 0$ in order to follow a Brownian motion.
+This ensures that each BNN sample belongs to the space $C_0([0,1])$.
 Throughout the experiments, we vary both the width of the network and the number of kernel terms $K$.
 In addition to this, we add a Fourier feature input layer to the networks~\cite{tancik2020fourier}.
 This is in effort to combat the spectral bias of neural networks and allows the parameterization to more easily capture the characteristic high-frequency nature of Brownian motion.
 The inclusion of the Fourier feature layer helps SGLD identify the high-probability region faster.
 In principle, this could be omitted, although this would need significantly more samples of SGLD to truly characterize the posterior.
 We use the open source package Equinox~\cite{kidger2021equinox}, which is built on top of JAX~\cite{jax2018github}, for implementation, and for sampling with SGLD, we use the samplers found in the Blackjax~\cite{cabezas2024blackjax} library.

 Our highest-fidelity approximation is presented in Fig.~\ref{fig:BMsamples}, where we provide evidence that, at least qualitatively, our method produces samples with the same behavior as Brownian motion.
 In this case, we truncate the Mercer representation of $k$ to $1,000$ eigenvalues and eigenfunctions.
 When evaluating the unbiased estimate of eq.~(\ref{eqn:sampler}) in order to produce an SGLD step, we subsample $100$ eigenvalues and eigenfunctions and use $10,000$ uniformly distributed points in $[0,1]$ for the $L^2$-inner products.
 Each SGLD sample produces a different neural network which resembles draws from the classical Wiener measure.
 Since the sample paths are represented as neural networks, they can be evaluated on an arbitrarily fine mesh without the cumbersome need to invert a large covariance matrix.
 Further, the subsampling capabilities of SGLD allow us to efficiently draw many samples, as the computations can be done in parallel.
 For this figure, we generate $100,000$ neural network samples each evaluated at $100,000$ points evenly spaced in $[0,1]$, and select $5$ randomly for plotting.